-As World Watches Trump Become President, Protests And Some Celebrations
+PHOTOS: As World Watches Trump Become President, Protests And Some Celebrations

 toggle caption

-Protesters in Manila confront riot police as they try to march to the U.S. Embassy for a rally to coincide with the inauguration of President-elect Donald Trump on Friday.
+Protesters in Manila confront riot police as they try to march to the U.S. Embassy for a rally to coincide with the inauguration of President-elect Trump on Friday.
+Left-wing and Muslim activists have asked President Rodrigo Duterte to keep his promise of charting a foreign policy independent of the U.S.

 Bullit Marquez/AP